Spec-Driven Development

 There is a balance between including something in your specification prompt and assuming that your AI assistant will infer other important items that need to be in the final plan.
 It is common to spend extra time iterating on the plan prompt to make sure that the plan output is correct.
 Thankfully the plan output is categorized by priority and functional requirements, making it easy to verify.

 In other words: make sure you agree with the functional requirements before continuing on to the next step.
-If you want to add requirements to the plan, you can do so interactively with your agent and it will update the plan accordingly.
+If you want to add requirements to the plan, do so interactively with your agent and it will update the plan accordingly.

 Generate a task list